-“Meet Your Happy Chemicals” is a really easy to read and yet information consistent neurochemistry book.
+“Meet Your Happy Chemicals” is really easy to read and yet an information-consistent neurochemistry book.
 The happy chemicals featured in the book are dopamine, endorphin, oxytocin, and serotonin.
 The premise of the book can be summed up as follows: Our happy chemicals are rewards or reinforcements we receive from our brain when we perform behaviors that support survival; Each type of survival behavior is motivated by a different happy chemical.

 While reading this book one gets a better understanding of how life experience shapes our neural circuits and unique ways of turning on the happy chemicals and the author also provides strategies to create new happy circuits.